Hortensjaa/dungeon-codingame/README-MID.md

 1. Moving enemies
 2. Different room shapes (for bigger rooms)
 3. Different corridor shapes
-4. Better placement of enemies and rewards (not fully random)

 ## What will be done (but not sure if in project or thesis)?
 1. More player's actions (dodging, fighting)